 Gayton Junior School operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

 We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the school assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school, our children may be at greater risk of neglect, witnessing/becoming involved in domestic abuse or becoming involved in gangs and CCE.
-Staff are to be aware of the signs of neglect and CCE in the appendices and to be aware of any SDAT notifications that we receive and work alongside the DSL to support these families.
+Due to the context of our school, our children may be at greater risk of neglect, witnessing/becoming involved in domestic abuse or becoming involved in gangs and CCE (Child Criminal Exploitation).
+Staff are aware of the signs of neglect and CCE in the appendices and to be aware of any SDAT notifications that we receive and work alongside the DSL to support these families.

-To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
+To protect our learners, we have a Prevent action plan and risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
 Staff have recent training from the Prevent Education Officer and are aware of the early indicators of radicalisation.
-The Safeguarding Team ensure they have up-to-date training in both Prevent and around the SDAT initiative and anything pertinent is disseminated with staff in line with our Safeguarding CPD and Updates agenda.
+The Safeguarding Team ensure they have up-to-date training in both Prevent and around the SDAT initiative and anything pertinent is disseminated with staff in line with our Safeguarding CPD updates agenda.